 - The number of people who have had negative encounters with bears, compared to the number of hikers who hit the AT each year - is minuscule!

 Buuuut... being afraid, is also not so silly.

-Even though black bear attacks are few and far between, they are increasing over the years because bears become accustomed to getting food from humans in high impact, frequently used areas, like campgrounds or on the Appalachian Trail during peak season.
+Even though Appalachian Trail black bear attacks are few and far between, they are increasing over the years because bears become accustomed to getting food from humans in high impact, frequently used areas, like campgrounds or on the AT during peak season.

 Bears are super smart and learn and adapt quickly.
 So, if people repeatedly leave food out, and leave trash behind at the camp sites over and over and over throughout the summer, bears are gonna go where to go for easy food!

 Not only that, but they also learn to associate people, tents, and/or packs with food, which is when things get scary.
 Because even if you don't have food on you, or in your tent, an accustomed bear might be convinced you do!